missmatsuko/lighthouse-labs-challenge/2019-05/README.md

 > ##### Hint
 > So this looks just like another property setting on an object.
 But this object is inside another object.
 In this case, the outer object has a property on it, and the value of that property is an object.
 You can chain property lookups.
 Just a reminder, Digital Ocean has a great tutorial on [Adding and Modifying](https://www.digitalocean.com/community/tutorials/understanding-objects-in-javascript#adding-and-modifying-object-properties) object properties.

+#### Challenge #18
+"Antenna active!
+Broadcast function enabled!"
+LARRY announces triumphantly.

+Now that the power is back on, you should try the radio by sending out a beacon message so Earth knows where you are.

+Create a new function called `sendBroadcast()`.
+In this function you'll need to write a loop to call the newly-enabled `broadcast()` function 100 times - you want to make sure Earth gets the message!
+Don't worry what `broadcast()` does; it's built into the ship's computer.

+When you're ready to send your broadcast out, be sure to call your `sendBroadcast()` function

+> ##### Hint
+> Another function we've provided for you!
+We here at the SpaceshipCompany™ are really helpful after all.
+Write a loop that runs 100 times, and calls `broadcast()` each time.